sofa-framework/doc/components/collision/geometry/triangleoctreemodel.md

 <!-- generate_doc -->
 # TriangleOctreeModel

-collision model using a triangular mesh mapped to an Octree
+Collision model using a triangular mesh mapped to an Octree.

 __Target__: Sofa.Component.Collision.Geometry